Famed Physicist Stephen Hawking Dies at 76

 Some colleagues credited that celebrity with generating new enthusiasm for science.

-His achievements, and his longevity, also helped prove to many that even the most severe disabilities need not stop patients from living.
+His achievements and his longevity helped prove to many that even the most severe disabilities need not stop patients from living.

 Richard Green, of the Motor Neurone Disease Association — the British name for ALS — said Hawking met the classic definition of the disease, as “the perfect mind trapped in an imperfect body.”
 He said Hawking had been an inspiration to people with the disease for many years.